nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Date Horizon ###

-All relevant records SHALL be returned with-in Consumer supplied date range.
+All relevant records SHALL be returned.

 ### Table Construction ###